minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 attributed not only to studies whose analysis does not focus on a specific legistlation or account for reverse causality, but also those who do not control for individual counties and geographical areas @stratmann-2005[p.142] @griers.
-Moreover, only by looking at repeated votes and thus changes in voting behaviour, a link can be determined between contribution and voting
+Moreover, only by looking at repeated votes and thus changes in voting behavior, a link can be determined between contribution and voting
 @stratmann-2005[pp.143-144] @stratmann-2002.
 Considering a closer time-frame for contribution has also proven to increase plausibility @stratmann-1995.

-Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behaviour, this paper will aim to take the above stated specifications to analyse a causal relationship between campaign contributions and roll-call votes in the environmental context.
+Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behavior, this paper will aim to take the above stated specifications to analyse a causal relationship between campaign contributions and roll-call votes in the environmental context.